-- 1. Item 4-1.B.3. includes machine tools that can be used as measuring machines if they meet or exceed the criteria specified for the measuring machine function. - 2.
+- 1. Item 4-1.B.3. includes machine tools other than those specified by 4-1.B.2. that can be used as measuring machines if they meet or exceed the criteria specified for the measuring machine function. - 2.
 Machines described in Item 4-1.B.3. are controlled if they exceed the threshold specified anywhere within their operating range.